‘This car should be a wakeup call for any manufacturer’ — Model Y teardown verdict

 #8: Commitment to Commonality

-Long before the Tesla Model Y was launched, Elon Musk told that it will share around 75% of the parts with the Tesla Model 3 — this enabled the automaker to make the Model Y production streamline far easier and faster than it initially took them for the Model 3.
+Long before the Tesla Model Y was launched, Elon Musk said that it would share around 75% of the parts with the Tesla Model 3 — this enabled the automaker to make the Model Y production streamline far easier and faster than it initially took for the Model 3.

 Munro found out that both vehicles share a lot in common but he has not yet come to the conclusion that the exact ratio of the parts sharing is 75%.
-Even the seats are common through the entire lineup from the Tesla Model S, 3, X, and Y as we can see on the seat label in figure 8.1 below.
+Even the seats are common throughout the entire lineup from the Tesla Model S, 3, X, and Y as we can see on the seat label in Figure 8.1 below.

 Fig 8.1: Tesla Model S, 3, X, and Y common seat frame.